Acosix/alfresco-simple-content-stores/README.md

 The following types can currently be used to define custom content stores:

-- selectorPropertyStore (the "Selector Property" store)
+- selectorPropertyRoutingStore (the "Selector Property" store)
+- selectorPropertyStore (just an alias for the above for backwards compatibility)
+- siteRoutingStore
 - standardFileStore (file content store very similar to the Alfresco standard with some improvements, potentially storing content in a custom directory and using a custom store protocol)
 - siteAwareMultiDirectoryFileStore
 - aggregatingStore (Alfresco standard store supporting aggregation of content from multiple stores while writing only to one)